aselker/gameboy-sound-chip/README.md

 #### Sound Channels

 Sounds are created by four *channels*, mixed together and played in stereo:
-- A square wave channel that perform frequency sweeps,
+- A square wave ("pulse") channel that perform frequency sweeps,
 - A second square wave channel that can only play a constant frequency,
 - A noise channel, and
 - An arbitrary wave channel.